cesbit/pyleri/README.md

         (2) bye

 ```
-In the above example we parsed a invalid string.
-The `auto-correction` method that we built for this example combines all properties from `parse` to create a valid string.
-In the output the steps that the `auto-correction()` takes are printed.
-At every step it shows a set of expected elements.
+In the above example we parsed an invalid string according to the grammar class.
+The `auto-correction()` method that we built for this example combines all properties from the `parse()` to create a valid string.
+The output shows every recursion of the `auto-correction()` method and prints successively the set of expected elements.
 It takes one randomly and adds it to the string.
-When the string corresponds to the grammar the property `is_valid` will return `True`.
-Notably the expecting-property still contains elements.
-The reason in this case is because of the [Repeat](#repeat) element.
+When the string corresponds to the grammar, the property `is_valid` will return `True`.
+Notably the `expecting` property still contains elements even if the `is_valid` returned `True`.
+The reason in this example is because of the [Repeat](#repeat) element.

 ## Elements
 Pyleri has several elements which are all subclasses of [Element](#element) and can be used to create a grammar.